 Best Overall: Marmot 8000 Meter Mitt

-Denali, Aconcagua, and Karakorum extend beyond 8,000 meters and rank as the trinity of must-ascend peaks for serious mountaineers.
-The 8000 Meter Mitt is made for precisely those expeditions, though they’ll also perform admirably at lower elevations where conditions — and cold temps — are still a reality.
+Denali, Aconcagua, and Karakorum rank as the trinity of must-ascend peaks for serious mountaineers.
+The 8000 Meter Mitt is made precisely expeditions like those, taking you close to (or beyond) the 8000-meter elevation mark, though they’ll also perform admirably at lower elevations where conditions — and cold temps — are still a reality.
 This three-in-one glove comes with a completely waterproof Primaloft-lined Gore-Tex Paclite shell, a Gore-Tex waterproof/breathable mitt insert for added warmth and weather protection, and a removable 700-fill goose down mitten that can be worn solo when conditions mellow.